JackZhen1/UoA-Online-Cross-Platform-Web-Mobile-Application-/README.md

 ---

 ## 📦 Deployment
-This demo version uses slightly different deployment platforms than the actual app,
+This demo uses a modified deployment setup compared to the full production environment to support public testing.

 | Service    | Platform                                |
 | ---------- | --------------------------------------- |